How to Make Agua de Limón (Mexican Lime Agua Fresca)

 WHAT IS AGUA DE LIMÓN?

-This agua con limon mixture also offers a variety of benefits.
+This agua con limon mixture offers a variety of benefits.

-- Limes contain essential electrolytes like potassium, which help maintain the body’s fluid balance.
+- Limes contain essential electrolytes like potassium, which help maintain the body’s fluid balance, so it’s a great drink to stay hydrated during workouts, without fake ingredients or processed sugars.

-- The acidity of lime juice can stimulate the production of digestive enzymes, which aids in digestion and relieving issues like indigestion and bloating, serving as a natural laxative.
+- The acidity of lime juice can stimulate the production of digestive enzymes, which aids in digestion and relieve issues like indigestion and bloating, serving as a natural laxative.

 WHY I LOVE THIS RECIPE

-- Natural energy + digestive health: I use organic cane sugar for my agua de Limon, so it provides a quick energy boost without the crash associated with processed sugars or energy drinks.
-Chia seeds, known for their ability to absorb water and expand, also help you feel fuller longer while supporting healthy digestion due to their high fiber content.
+- Natural hydration + energy: Agua de limón is the ultimate thirst-quencher, and it goes well with just about any meal!
+I use organic cane sugar for my agua de limon, so it provides a quick energy boost without the crash associated with processed sugars or energy drinks.

-- Easy to customize: While I prefer Mexican or key limes for this recipe, feel free to use your favorite citrus fruit.
+- Easy to customize: While I prefer the smaller Mexican or key limes for this recipe, you can make this recipe with regular limes or any of your favorite citrus fruits.
 You can also use as much or little sweetener as you’d like.
 I like to switch it up and sometimes use honey, agave, or simple syrup in place of cane sugar.

-Once you’ve tried this recipe, be sure to check out my Iskiate Chia Drink recipe, made with all of the same ingredients as this agua de limón.
+Once you’ve tried this recipe, be sure to check out my Mexican Sparkling Limonada and Iskiate Chia Drink recipes!

-- Sweetener: I like to use honey, agave, cane sugar, or simple syrup (boil equal parts water and sugar until sugar is dissolved) in this recipe.
+- Sweetener: I like to use can sugar, honey, agave, or simple syrup (boil equal parts water and sugar until sugar is dissolved) in this recipe.
+This is one agua fresca that I believe requires some sort of sweetener because the limes are very tart.

 RECOMMENDED BY LOLA